# # #

 # # Freaking stupid policy # #

 1. Why would Person B take on an "extra job" to help out the family, when government is telling you stay home like Person A - he is better off by doing nothing?
+2. Why would Person C need more government assistance than Personal A?
+Person C is creating his personal wealth on tax payers back?

 3. Why would someone improving their skill set to get a better paying job (says from $57,000 year to $67,000); then discovering that all that hard work yields same amount of beef ?